-- 12. Transactions involving the sale and purchase of assets of the Fund and the Sub-Funds are conducted through a number of brokers and dealers, some of whom might be members of the UBS Group.
+Transactions involving the sale and purchase of assets of the Fund and the Sub-Funds are conducted through a number of brokers and dealers, some of whom might be members of the UBS Group.
 The Fund and Sub-Funds do not, however, execute transactions exclusively through members of the UBS Group, but in circumstances where they do, such transactions are effected on normal commercial terms without any special privileges being afforded to either party.
+The Fund will comply with the following when transacting with connected persons:

-Members of the UBS Group adhere to the highest standards in executing transactions for the Fund and the Sub-Funds: - (a) if the Fund's cash is deposited with the Depositary, the Management Company, the portfolio management companies, an investment delegate or any of their connected persons (being an institution licensed to accept deposits), such cash deposit shall be maintained in a manner that is in the best interests of the unitholders, having regard to the prevailing commercial rate for a deposit of similar type, size and term negotiated at arm's length in accordance with ordinary and normal course of business; - (b) all transactions carried out by or on behalf of the Fund will be executed at arm's length in the best interests of the unitholders, and executed on the best available terms.
-Transactions between the Fund, the Management Company, the portfolio management companies, an investment delegate, directors of the Fund or any of their connected persons (including directors of these entities) as principal may be only be made with the prior written consent of the Depositary.
-All such transactions shall be disclosed in the Fund's annual report; - (c) the interest charged on money borrowed (if any) from the Depositary, the Management Company, the portfolio management companies, an investment delegate or any of their connected persons (being a bank) shall be at no higher rate, and any fee for arranging or terminating the loan is of no greater amount, than is in accordance with its normal banking practice, the latter meaning the commercial rate for a loan of the size and nature of the loan in question negotiated at arm's length; and - (d) In transacting with brokers or dealers connected to the Management Company, the portfolio management companies, an investment delegate, directors of the Management Company, the Depositary or any of their connected persons, the Management Company must ensure that it complies with the following obligations: - (i) such transactions should be on arm's length terms; - (ii) it must use due care in the selection of brokers or dealers and ensure that they are suitably qualified in the circumstances; - (iii) transaction execution must be consistent with applicable best execution standards; - (iv) the fee or commission paid to any such broker or dealer in respect of a transaction must not be greater than that which is payable at the prevailing market rate for a transaction of that size and nature; - (v) the Management Company must monitor such transactions to ensure compliance with its obligations; and - (vi) the nature of such transactions and the total commissions and other quantifiable benefits received by such broker or dealer shall be disclosed in the Fund's annual report.
+- (a) if the Fund's cash is deposited with the Depositary, the Management Company, the Portfolio Managers, an investment delegate or any of their connected persons (being an institution licensed to accept deposits), such cash deposit shall be maintained in a manner that is in the best interests of the unitholders, having regard to the prevailing commercial rate for a deposit of similar type, size and term negotiated at arm's length in accordance with ordinary and normal course of business; - (b) all transactions carried out by or on behalf of the Fund will be executed at arm's length in the best interests of the unitholders, and executed on the best available terms.
+Transactions between the Fund, the Management Company, the Portfolio Managers, an investment delegate, directors of the Fund or any of their connected persons (including directors of these entities) as principal may only be made with the prior written consent of the Depositary.
+All such transactions shall be disclosed in the Fund's annual report; - (c) the interest charged on money borrowed (if any) from the Depositary, the Management Company, the Portfolio Managers, an investment delegate or any of their connected persons (being a bank) shall be at no higher rate, and any fee for arranging or terminating the loan is of no greater amount, than is in accordance with its normal banking practice, the latter meaning the commercial rate for a loan of the size and nature of the loan in question negotiated at arm's length; and - (d) In transacting with brokers or dealers connected to the Management Company, the Portfolio Managers, an investment delegate, directors of the Management Company, the Depositary or any of their connected persons, the Management Company must ensure that it complies with the following obligations: - (i) such transactions should be on arm's length terms; - (ii) it must use due care in the selection of brokers or dealers and ensure that they are suitably qualified in the circumstances;

+- (iii) transaction execution must be consistent with applicable best execution standards; - (iv) the fee or commission paid to any such broker or dealer in respect of a transaction must not be greater than that which is payable at the prevailing market rate for a transaction of that size and nature; - (v) the Management Company must monitor such transactions to ensure compliance with its obligations; and - (vi) the nature of such transactions and the total commissions and other quantifiable benefits received by such broker or dealer shall be disclosed in the Fund's annual report.